Mix Q-learning for Lane Changing: A Collaborative Decision-Making Method in Multi-Agent Deep Reinforcement Learning: Methodology

 Despite QCOMBO's integration of global information and coordination between two hierarchical networks to account for collaboration in multi-agent decision making, it still faces two problems.
 First, QCOMBO's decisions rely entirely on individual Q-values, which in turn depend on the observations of each agent.
 If there is no communication between agents, the lack of complete information in the input may prevent agents from determining specific collaboration methods and hinder true cooperation between agents.
 In addition, the design of global Q estimates the global advantage by taking the optimal action from individual Q values, rather than searching across all joint actions.
 This design limits the global Q to extracting environmental information only from the state, without considering the advantages of joint actions among the available actions.
 This limitation ultimately affects the overall decision performance.

 To address these limitations, we introduce an innovative decision-making process in the MQLC framework, where coordination is achieved through the collaborative efforts of two-level Q-networks.
-Specifically, in a single decision instance within the MQLC framework, each agent first uses its individual Q to evaluate the benefits of different actions based on its own observations.
 To ensure the generalisability and reliability of MQLC, we introduce an additional urgency concept, i.e. the decision priority, by considering the surrounding traffic conditions.
-The decision priority is defined by the following formula
+The decision priority is defined by the following formula,

-where $priority_i$ is the decision priority of the agent $i$, $urgency_i$ is the quantified level of congestion, $m \_ velocity$ is the average speed of the agent and the surrounding vehicles, $t\_density$ is the traffic density in the environment surrounding the agent, while s\_variance is the variance in speeds between the agent and the surrounding vehicles. $\alpha$ is the weight of the speed variance term.
+where $priority_i$ is the decision priority of the agent $i$, $urgency_i$ is the quantified level of congestion, $m \_ velocity$ is the average speed of the agent and the surrounding vehicles, $t\_density$ is the traffic density in the environment surrounding the agent, while \re{$s\_variance$} is the variance in speeds between the agent and the surrounding vehicles. $\alpha$ is the weight of the speed variance term.
 In this way, MQLC can adapt to different complex traffic scenarios by simply adjusting the urgency parameters, without having to repeat complex reinforcement learning training.
 At the same time, the priority concept, which is independent of the Q-network, can ensure the basic interests of the agent, rather than completely obeying the whole for the highest global reward.

 The definition of the above decision priority is based on the following assumptions: first, as the traffic situation becomes more complex, the agent needs to make lane-changing decisions faster to avoid risks or obtain better driving conditions.
 The assessment of the traffic situation is based on the following factors: the higher the average speed of the agent and the surrounding vehicles, the shorter the reaction time for potential dangers ahead, given a fixed braking capability, indicating a more urgent traffic situation; the denser the surrounding vehicles, the more complex the situation, requiring more cautious decisions; the higher the speed variance of the agent and the surrounding vehicles, the more abnormal driving situations occur in the traffic, reflecting a more complex environment.
 Among these factors, the speed variance term can best reflect the complexity of the traffic conditions and is therefore given a weight of $\alpha>1$ to emphasise its importance.